Skip to content

 • Second-person, limited

-23) Which choice is NOT an accurate genre for Brave New World?
+22. Which choice does NOT accurately describe the genre of Brave New World?

 • Utopia Novel